-Can you imagine spending years of your life working to build the perfect image of your company, products, or services only to realize that you cannot successfully protect the brand that you have so carefully built?
-That is where the importance of selecting a trademark that is not descriptive comes into play.
+Can you imagine spending years of your life working to build the perfect image of your company, products or services only to realize that you cannot successfully protect the brand that you have so carefully built?
+That is where the importance of selecting a trademark which is not descriptive comes into play.

 How are trademarks categorized?

 On the subject of trademarks, it is important to know that trademarks are categorized according to a “Distinctiveness/Descriptiveness Continuum.”
 Trademarks can be categorized as either being Generic, Descriptive, Suggestive or Arbitrary.How a trademark is categorized according to the continuum is important, as certain categories of trademarks are unregisterable or are considered to be weak trademarks.

 A “generic” trademark is the weakest on the Distinctive/Descriptive Continuum and consists of a symbol or expression that is commonly used in our language which cannot distinguish a company or product from other products or companies that market the same product or service, and therefore cannot be considered a brand, nor be registered.

 Next on the continuum are “descriptive” trademarks, which is a word or set of words that are usually used to describe the product or service that is being marketed.
 “A mark is considered merely descriptive if it describes an ingredient, quality, characteristic, function, feature, purpose, or use of the specified goods or services”.